How to make a photography studio

-Having a Photo Studio may seem completely impossible, especially for someone just beginning a home based business.
+A DIY Photo Studio may seem completely impossible, especially for someone just beginning a home based business.
 I’m here to tell you though its not as difficult as you may think!
-Two key factors you have to keep in mind are having great lighting as well as a backdrop that is versatile.
-Im going to show you how I used some creative thinking to make my small space perfect for furniture and website photography staging.
+Two key factors you have to keep in mind are having ideal lighting as well as a backdrop that is versatile.
+Im going to show you how I used some creative thinking to make my small space perfect for a photo studio furniture would show well in.

-What will I need to create my photo studio?
+What will I need to make my photo studio?

 Here is the thing, my photo studio is in my garage.
 I knew the lighting would be perfect since all the light is indirect, yet abundant.
 I also have electricity which means using light kits when needed.
-BUT I DON’T HAVE ANY AVAILABLE WALLS!
+(You can find the light kit I use HERE for less than $60) BUT I DON’T HAVE ANY AVAILABLE WALLS!
 The one large wall that allows the perfect amount of light in, has a big Electric Panel Box which is super unattractive!
-PLUS, That is a valuable storage area that I hated to lose!
+PLUS, That is a valuable storage area that I would hate to lose!
 So,.. what if I took some tall cabinets or bookcases and turned them into staging wall panels??
+If you think you don’t have a staging wall, think outside the box!
+You just never know!
 Soon after getting this idea stuck in my mind, these awesome cabinets fell into my lap for just $40!

 These cabinets would work perfectly!!
-They had come from a home where a gentleman had build them from solid wood panels.
+They came from a home where a gentleman had build them from solid wood panels.
 I knew they would be sturdy and last a long long time.
 But, for staging?
-I decided I would leave the front of the cabinets white and add a slightly more farmhouse touch to them.
-Then I would also add wheels.
-By adding wheels not only were they movable for more versatile storage, BUT I could also turn them around and use the backside for staging!
+I decided I would leave the front of the cabinets white and add a slightly more farmhouse touch to them with new hardware.
+(If you want to know more about painting your cabinets white check out Painting White furniture) Then I would also add wheels.
+By adding wheels not only were they movable for more versatile storage, BUT I could also turn them around and use the backside as a staging wall!
 That side could provide a more dramatic impression for a different style of staging.
-To create this Photo Studio I decided I would need: (Links are provided for your convenience.
+To create this staging wall I decided I would need: (Links are provided for your convenience.
 If you decide to shop through these links I may earn a small commission)

 |Screen Door Handles|